Siphon880gh/davinci-resolve-scripter/README.md

 To generate Text+ clips on an empty video track, you adjust and drop the script `subtitle_from_audio/drop_textp*.py` into the DaVinci console.
 There is more than one `drop_textp` script corresponding to different Text+ effects - choose one that you like, and then stick to adjusting and dropping only that script.

 The above are brief instructions.
 For in-depth instructions, refer to [README_transcribe_audio.md](subtitle_from_audio/README_transcribe_audio.md).

+### **LUTS**

+Optionally, you can add LUTs (color grading) to all your clips to have a consistent vibe.
+Refer to my list LUTs: [LUTs for Genre, Theme, Dramatic Effect, or Giving Off the Vibe of a Specific Movie](wengindustries.com/app/3dbrain/?open=LUTs%20for%20Genre,%20Theme,%20Dramatic%20Effect,%20or%20Giving%20Off%20the%20Vibe%20of%20a%20Specific%20Movie.md)

 ## Hint Mode